mafjs/config/docs/api.md

 ### `constructor ([logger])`

-- `logger` - Logger. optional. if passed, should have debug method
+- `logger` - Logger. optional. if passed, should have debug and trace methods